-Line A - Enter total FTEs for each division (column) on line A and enter the sum of the divisional FTEs in the TOTAL column on line A. Calculate a Percent by Division for each divisional FTE number by dividing the divisional FTE number by the Total FTE number on line A. Enter each percentage on the spreadsheet row below the applicable FTE number.
+Line A - Enter total FTEs for each cluster (column) on line A and enter the sum of the cluster FTEs in the TOTAL column on line A. Calculate a Percent by Cluster for each cluster FTE number by dividing the cluster FTE number by the Total FTE number on line A. Enter each percentage on the spreadsheet row below the applicable FTE number.
 Be sure that these percentages add horizontally to 100%.

-Lines A^1 - A^6 - Within each division (column), enter the FTEs for each aid categories in which you expect to have (or had) enrollments.
-The sum of each division's FTEs must add vertically to the number on line A ($A^1 + A^2 + A^3 + A^4 + A^5 + A^6 = A$).
+Lines A1- A6 - Within each cluster (column), enter the FTEs for each aid categories in which you expect to have (or had) enrollments.
+The sum of each cluster's FTEs must add vertically to the number on line A (A1 + A2 + A3 + A4 + A5 + A6 = A).
 For each aid category, sum the FTEs horizontally and enter the total in the TOTAL column.
-The sum of FTEs in the TOTAL column must add vertically to the number on line A ($A^1 + A^2 + A^3 + A^4 + A^5 + A^6 = A$).
+The sum of FTEs in the TOTAL column must add vertically to the number on line A (A1 + A2 + A3 + A4 + A5 + A6 = A).